How to measure profitability: margin formulas and tips

 How to use profitability metrics

 Each profitability metric serves a different purpose in managing your business.
-When to use each one:
+Knowing when to use each one helps you make better decisions faster.

 - Gross profit margin: Use this to evaluate pricing and direct costs.
 If gross margin is shrinking, review supplier costs or adjust your prices.